Tools and Resources

 • To develop the fellow's decision-making and problem-solving skills as they relate to complex organizational activities.

-• To provide the fellow with an opportunity to explore particular issues of importance to ACHE and its members.
+• To provide the fellow with an opportunity to explore issues of importance to ACHE and its members.

-The one-year fellowship program will provide an opportunity for the fellow to work in all major ACHE divisions, including Communications and Marketing, Executive Office, Finance & Administration, Health Administration Press, Management Information Systems, Member Services, Professional Development and Regional Services.
-The fellowship program's content will be developed around organizational needs and the fellow's special interests.
-Attendance at ACHE seminars and conferences and key association meetings is part of the fellowship.
-ACHE President and Chief Executive Officer Deborah J. Bowen, FACHE, CAE will serve as preceptor for the fellowship program.
+• The one-year administrative fellowship program will provide an opportunity for the fellow to work in all major ACHE departments, including Executive Office, Business Excellence, Learning, Health Administration Press, Executive Engagement, Information Technology, and Marketing.
+The fellowship program content will be developed around organizational needs and the fellow's special interests.

 You are eligible to apply for ACHE's fellowship if you meet the following criteria: